Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Indicators**: All active indicators and their configurations persist across sessions
 - **Drawings & Overlays**: User-drawn objects (trend lines, fibonacci retracements, rectangles, positions, annotations) are saved per symbol-timeframe combination
 - **Fullscreen State**: Fullscreen mode preference is remembered
+- **Workspace Visibility**: Hide/Unhide All button state persists - if you hide all indicators and reload, they stay hidden
 - **Chart Settings**: Grid visibility, timezone, cursor type, and all other preferences

 **Drawings Persistence Details:**